The Rabin cryptosystem revisited: The Rabin signature

 \section{The Rabin signature}

-In the introduction, we anticipated that a Rabin signature of a message $m$ may consists of a pair $[n,S]$, however, if $x^2 =m \bmod N$ has no solution, this signature cannot be directly generated.
+In the introduction, we said that a Rabin signature of a message $m$ may consist of a pair $[n,S]$; however, if $x^2 =m \bmod N$ has no solution, this signature cannot be directly generated.
 To overcome this obstruction, a random pad $U$ was proposed \cite{seberry}, and attempts are repeated until $x^2 =mU \bmod N$ is solvable, and the signature is the triple $(m,U,S)$, \cite{seberry}.
 A verifier compares $mU \bmod N$ with $S^2$ and accepts the signature as valid when these two numbers are equal.

-Aim of this section is to present a modified version of this scheme where $U$ is computed deterministically.
+This section presents a modified version of this scheme, where $U$ is computed deterministically.

 Now, the quadratic equation $x^2=m \bmod N$ is solvable if and only if $m$ is a quadratic residue modulo $N$, that is $m$ is a quadratic residue modulo $p$ and modulo $q$.
 When $m$ is not a quadratic residue, we show below how to exploit the Jacobi symbol to compute a suitable pad and obtain quadratic residues modulo $p$ and $q$.
 Let \\ $f_1 = \sty \frac{m_1}{2}\left[1-\jacobi{m_1}{p}\right]+ \frac{1}{2}\left[1+\jacobi{m_1}{p}\right]$ ~, ~ $f_2 = \sty \frac{m_2}{2} \left[1-\jacobi{m_2}{q}\right]+ \frac{1}{2} \left[1+\jacobi{m_2}{q}\right]$.